ryuichiueda/emcl/README.md

     * standard deviation of rotational motion noise by forward motion
 * ~laser_likelihood_max_dist (double, default: 0.2 meters)
     * maximum distance to inflate occupied cells on the likelihood field map
+* ~alpha_threshold (double, default: 0.0)
+    * threshold for expansion resetting

 ## Notes

+### expansion resetting

+This method expands the distribution of particles when the robot suffers surprising sensor data.
+This mechanism is effective toward skidding and small range kidnaps of robots.

+### how to decide the alpha threshold

+At first, set `~alpha_threshold` to `0.0` and observe alpha values through `/alpha` topic while the self-localization goes well.
+Then give some noises to the sensor, or give small kidnaps to the robot.
+When the sets of alpha values with the former and the latter are largely different, you can find a stable alpha threshold between them.
+If it is ambiguous, please adjust the value as consecutive resettings don't occur.
+Note that a reset don't change the center of particles largely.
+So it's okay even if resettings occur sporadically.

 ### likelihood field

 This implemenation uses an ad-hoc likelihood field model.
 Occupied cells on the map are inflated so that each collision detection between a laser beam and an occupied cell is relaxed.
 The likelihood for each cell is given with a pyramidal kernel function.
 The parameter `~laser_likelihood_max_dist` gives the length from the center cell to the edge of the pyramid.

 ### citation